BestTimesToVisit.com Logo

 packing

 Pack layers, no matter the season!
-New England weather is notoriously fickle.
-Even in summer, evenings can get cool, especially by the coast.
-Think t-shirts, a fleece or sweater, and a waterproof jacket – you'll thank yourself when a sudden shower or sea breeze rolls in.
+New England weather can change on a dime.
+Even in summer, evenings can be cool, especially near the coast or in the mountains.
+Think a waterproof jacket, a fleece or sweater, and comfortable walking shoes – you'll thank yourself when exploring cobblestone streets or hiking trails.

 safety